 b.
 Against the Ammonites: The Ammonites lived in the area on the east side of the Jordan River, north of the Moabites.
 Their lands are included in what is today Jordan, and the capital of Jordan is named Amman because of this connection.

 i.
 “In spite of its limited territory between the mountainous area of southern Gilead and the eastern desert, Ammon’s importance and wealth were significant.
 It enjoyed unrivalled domination of the King’s Highway.
 This important commercial artery ran the length of the Transjordanian highlands from the Gulf of Aqabah to Damascus.”
 (Vawter and Hoppe)

 d.
-And against the land of Israel when it was desolate, and against the house of Judah when it went into captivity: The sins of the Ammonites against the people of Israel went back a long time.
-They did not sorrow and instead rejoiced when Israel was conquered more than 100 years before and did the same when Judah later went into captivity.
+And against the land of Israel when it was desolate, and against the house of Judah when they went into captivity: The sins of the Ammonites against the people of Israel went back a long time.
+They did not sorrow, and instead rejoiced, when Israel was conquered more than 100 years before and did the same when Judah later went into captivity.

 ii.
 “According to Ezekiel 21:18-20 Nebuchadnezzar had set out against Judah and Ammon.
 But there is no record of an attack on Ammon; apparently it had capitulated and turned against Judah (Ezekiel 21:28; Zephaniah 2:8-11).”
 (Feinberg)

 e.
 Therefore, I will deliver you as a possession to the men of the East: It made them happy that Israel and Judah were conquered; soon they also would be conquered.
 The men of the East would come to eat their fruit and drink their milk, and they would occupy the cities of Rabbah and Ammon.